 However, it has a somewhat mainland character, since two bridges – the modern, suspended one and the older, sliding one – connect it to mainland Greece, also called Central Greece (or simply Στερεά Ελλάδα in Greek).

 In general outline, it is a long and narrow island; it is about 180 km long, and varies in breadth from 50 km to 6 km.
-There are stretches in South Evia (near Zarakes and Styra) where you can enjoy both views of the Aegean Sea as well as the South Evoikos Bay.
+There are stretches in South Evia (near Styra) where you can enjoy both views of the Aegean Sea as well as the South Evoikos Bay.

 With a rough mountainous range and roads that often end up to dirt tracks on the coast, Evia is far from being considered a typical tourist destination.